Testausserveri/challenge-fi-bot/README.md

 ```

 ### Installation/Deployment
-As mentioned above, this project uses Docker and Docker-compose for deployment and testing.
+As mentioned above, this project uses Docker and Docker-compose for deployment and development.
 No other dependencies are required.
 <br>
 After you have configured the required environment variables (see `.env.example`) you can launch the project with: